bradtraversy/proshop-v2/readme.md

 #### Vite has a different script to run the dev server

-In a CRA project you run `npm start` to run the development server, in Vite you start the development serer with `npm run dev`
+In a CRA project you run `npm start` to run the development server, in Vite you start the development server with `npm run dev`
 If you are using the **dev** script in your root pacakge.json to run the project using concurrently, then you will also need to change your root package.json scripts from...